ChakradharSai5/my-notes/content/1 Knowledge Hub/2 Functional Notes/1 Career Notes/2 General Technical Notes/3 Power Plant Commerce/Grid code related/Day ahead Scheduling.md

 	- Earlier - before IEGC 2023, if a beneficiary surrenders 100MW we cannot sell in DAM, unless there is consent from beneficiary - which we cannot be sure we can rely on, hence in IEGC 2023, they have added a clause stating, if beneficiary surrenders, we can blindly can bid that in DAM without any consent from beneficiary
 	- Bidding gets completed by 1100Hrs
 - Though bidding gets completed b y 1100Hrs, some other shit - which we don't need to know  happens at 1145 & 1215Hrs and then
-- At 1300Hrs, NLDC publishes schedule, which has two components obviously - ISGS (which is benefircy component) & DAM (which we gave the surrendered part for bidding)
+- At 1300Hrs, NLDC publishes schedule, which has two components obviously - ISGS (which is beneficiary component) & DAM (which we gave the surrendered part for bidding)
 	- Interesting part is on any D-1 day, if we check for D day, after 1330Hrs in NLDC schedule for our plant, we can see ISGS and DAM component.
 - Now from 1400Hrs to 1430Hrs, something called SCUC shall happen, which we will see as follows [[SCUC]]
 - After DAM revision, then Generators shall have no option to change DC, however beneficiaries shall have right to change SG after 1430Hrs i.e. after SCUC, they can do up or down,